wang-ye/wang-ye.github.io/_posts/2017-06-01-node-app-structure.md

 }
 ```

-Rental details are all stored rentalInfosMap, which is populated by `analysis`:
+Rental details are all stored rentalInfosMap, each entry of which is populated by `analysis` method:

 ```javascript
 // rental.server.controller.js